bo4e/BO4E-python/README.rst

 Feel free to open a Pull Request against the develop branch of this repository.
 Please provide unit tests if you contribute logic beyond bare bare business object definitions.

-To enhance this BO4E implementation and contribute to this project check out the `develop branch`_, install `tox`_ and set the virtual environment created by the command
+To enhance this BO4E implementation and contribute to this project check out the `master branch`_, install `tox`_ and set the virtual environment created by the command

 .. code-block:: Shell